 SMAs, also referred to as managed accounts, wrap accounts or individually managed accounts, are portfolios managed exclusively for the investor according to their investing and tax preferences and requirements.
 The investor owns the underlying assets directly, unlike a mutual fund.
 Due to the individually tailored nature of SMAs, the minimum investment amount is significantly higher than that of a mutual fund and they are typically used by institutional investors.

-The minimum investment amounts are high and hedge funds may also impose liquidity restrictions.
+The minimum investment amounts are high – usually several million dollars – and hedge funds may also impose liquidity restrictions.
 This means investors have to commit to remaining invested for a particular time frame.
-Hedge funds charge a management fee and also a performance fee on outperformance over a stated benchmark.

 Buyout and Venture Capital Funds